 Who comprises the staff?

-All instructors are staff Educators from The New Children’s Museum’s.
+All instructors are staff Educators from The Children’s Museum’s.
 Camp counselors are either local high school or college students.
 All of our camp have previous experience either working with children or at our museum and have proper First Aid training.

 How are children grouped?

 Children are grouped according to grade level.
 Typically first and second graders make up the younger group; with third graders and up comprising the older group.
-The number of children signed up for a grade on any particular day dictate grouping.
+The number of children signed up for a grade on any particular day dictates grouping.
 There may be times when it is necessary to deviate from our normal grouping pattern.

 Can children be grouped with friends?

 Parents must request that their child be grouped with a friend at the time of registration.
 If registering by mail or fax, please indicate this on the registration form.
 Activities and groups are carefully planned therefore it is not possible to switch groups the day of the program.
 Please remember that children are grouped according to grade level.
 We will do everything to honor your request but please understand that it may be necessary for a child to be placed in a group that is not grade appropriate if they request to be with an older or younger friend.

 Who can attend the program?